Guide: Initial git setup and mycode repo

 Follow the steps below to set up your mycode repo.

-Step 1: Accept GitHub invitations
+Step 1: Accept both GitHub invitations

-You should have received two email invitations from GitHub: an invitation for read-only access to the code mirror repo https://github.com/cs107e/code-mirror.git and another invitation for read-write access to your personal repo spring24-[YOUR-GITHUB-USERNAME].
+You should have received two email invitations from GitHub: an invitation for read-only access to the code mirror repo https://github.com/cs107e/code-mirror.git and another invitation for read-write access to your personal repo fall24-[YOUR-GITHUB-USERNAME].
 Once you receive and accept both invitations, you're ready to proceed.

 Step 2: Create SSH key and add to GitHub account